department-of-veterans-affairs/va.gov-team/products/disability/526ez/design/introduction page content.md

 > **Are you currently on active duty as a service member?**
 >
-> If you’re a service member on full-time active duty, this is the right form for you if both of these are true:
+> If you’re a service member on active duty, this is the right form for you if both of these are true:
 > - You have an illness or injury that was caused or made worse by your active-duty service, **and**
 > - Your separation date is in the next 90 to 180 days
 > You can use this form to file a claim for disability benefits through the Benefits Delivery at Discharge (BDD) program.